thoughtbot/rcm/CONTRIBUTING.md

     pip install cram

-The mustache gem is used for building the html pages.
+The mustache gem is used for building the HTML pages.

     gem install mustache